ghyde/quotes/_posts/2014-10-17-dogs-of-fallujah.md

 ---
 {% include JB/setup %}

-"May the dogs of Fallujah feast hearty on the remains of our fallen enemies."
+May the dogs of Fallujah feast hearty on the remains of our fallen enemies.